 Business development is of course very closely related to sales.
 Without sales, a business cannot create profit to develop with.
 It is, though, much more than that.
 If sales are just about turning leads into customers, then business development is where your team probe deeper.
-A business development representative will need to look at how relationships are nurtured, grown and utilised.
+A BDR will need to look at how relationships are nurtured, grown and utilised.
 These relationships are mostly between the customer and the business but development also looks at the way partnerships and relationships between other businesses can benefit.

 What does a business development representative do?

 A member of your business development team should typically follow these guiding principles to lead towards a successful strategy.

 - Identify leads – The only place to begin is to identify leads; who are they?
 Where are they and how can we reach them?
 Possible ways to find new leads are in social media, email newsletters and traditional phone calls.

 - Communicate with prospects – The next step is to determine what the prospect wants and how their needs intersect with your product.
 How can you best sell your product after knowing their needs?

 - Find more business opportunities – Business opportunities are not strictly sales, so work out how to expand into other markets and increase brand awareness.
 This is pure business development as it should assure long-term evolution.